y-yosuke/tecgihan_driver/doc/dma03_driver.md

 set_for_robot(self)
 ```

-If available, set the amplifier to robot mode if available or to non-robot mode.
+Set the amplifier to robot mode if available or to non-robot mode.

 **Returns:**